 - Sunkist® Minneola Tangelos and Sunkist® Blood Oranges, sliced

-To make, simply mix the dairy-free Greek yogurt with the zest and a squeeze of fresh juice from the Sunkist® Minneola Tangelos.
+To make, simply mix the dairy-free yogurt with the zest and a squeeze of fresh juice from the Sunkist® Minneola Tangelos.
 Top with a handful of granola and the sliced Sunkist® Minneola Tangelos and Blood Orange.

 MORE Winter Citrus RECIPES: